wiktorwiktor12/ConsoleLogonHook/README.md

 how to use:
 1. drag and drop the compiled DLL into system32
-2. edit these keys in regedit (as trusted installer), edit the DllPath value to be the path of the consolelogonhook dll `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsRuntime\ActivatableClassId\Windows.Internal.UI.Logon.Controller.ConsoleBlockedShutdownResolver`
+2. edit these keys by setting the DllPath value to be the path of the consolelogonhook dll `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsRuntime\ActivatableClassId\Windows.Internal.UI.Logon.Controller.ConsoleBlockedShutdownResolver`

    `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\WindowsRuntime\ActivatableClassId\Windows.Internal.UI.Logon.Controller.ConsoleLockScreen`